On The Complexity of Maximizing Temporal Reachability via Trip Temporalisation: Introduction

-As far as we know, the trip temporalisation problem has never been studied before.
+As far as we know, the trip temporalisation problem has never been studied before in such generality.
 The topic of temporalising edges to increase reachability is connected to gossip and broadcasting protocols (see~\cite{HedetniemiHL1988} for a survey).
-However, apart from the already mentioned~\cite{Goebel1991} where the undirected setting makes the problem slightly different from here, the objective is usually different, that is, minimising the time for a message to reach all nodes.
+However, apart from the already mentioned~\cite{Goebel1991} where the undirected setting and the independence of edges makes the problem different from here, the objective is usually different, that is, minimising the time for a message to reach all nodes.
+From an application point of view, our trip temporalisation is closely related to the last train timetable synchronization problem for which several algorithms (based on mixed-integer programming and genetic approaches) are proposed in~\cite{Chen2019,Zhou2019}.